-Studies the history of the documentary and analyzes examples of documentaries in various media.
-Students working in teams produce mini-documentaries as class projects, which are made available on the MBRSC Web site.
+Prerequisite: COMM 241(for DPST students), COMM 222 (for JOUR students) | F Students study the history of the documentary and analyze examples of documentaries in various media.
+Students working in teams produce digital mini-documentaries as class projects, which are made available on the MBRSC Web site.